mpampatz/Curvilinear-Coordinates/README.md

 # Curvilinear-Coordinates
-Plots the curvilinear systems found in "Vectors, Tensors and the Basic Equations of Fluid Mechanics"
+Plots for the curvilinear systems found in "Vectors, Tensors and the Basic Equations of Fluid Mechanics"